nguyendthinh/demoexercise/readme.md

 What is Vanilla JS?

-What is the DOM and DOM manipulation?
+What is the DOM and what are some way to manipulate it?

 What are click events?